 Mall of America is a huge building, and facility management is a big job.
 The team is also actively working to add more operational layers to their maps.
 Currently, engineering and security teams are looking to put locations of sensors into searchable maps.
 Through integrations with building management system alerts, they could display and direct maintenance and property staff to service issues faster.
 By connecting these integral third party systems with the Jibestream indoor mapping platform, they will be able to expedite their resolution time and prevent damage, ultimately creating a better property experience.

 In the words of Mall of America's IT Director, "a process like this is never really done.
-We continue to learn and phase in different elements and enhancements on top of the day-to-day maintenance that needs to happen to ensure that our solutions stays relevant."
+We continue to learn and phase in different elements and enhancements on top of the day-to-day maintenance that needs to happen to ensure that our solutions stay relevant."

 Jibestream's indoor mapping and location platform, comprised of a series of SDKs, APIs and a web-based CMS, is being leveraged by Mall of America to power and manager their indoor maps.
 With Jibestream, Mall of America has the ability to implement real-time map adjustments ensuring that visitors get the most accurate and relevant information.